HaroonSalim/Frequent-Itemset-Analysis-on-Amazon-Metadata/README.md

 Streaming Pipeline Setup: We use Kafka as the messaging system to implement the streaming pipeline.
 The pipeline consists of a producer application that streams preprocessed data to a Kafka topic and multiple consumer applications that subscribe to this data stream.

 # Frequent Itemset Mining:
-Apriori Algorithm: We implement the Apriori algorithm in one of the consumers using a sliding window approach to approximate frequent itemsets.
+Apriori Algorithm: We implement the Apriori algorithm in one of the consumers using a sliding window approach to approximate frequent itemsets. <br>
-PCY Algorithm: We implement the PCY algorithm in another consumer, utilizing a hash table to count item pairs and reduce memory consumption.
+PCY Algorithm: We implement the PCY algorithm in another consumer, utilizing a hash table to count item pairs and reduce memory consumption. <br>
 Innovative Analysis: The third consumer implements an innovative analysis or algorithm, providing unique insights or associations from the streaming data.
-In our example, we demonstrate an incremental approach to calculate the average of a numeric attribute over time.
+In our example, we demonstrate an incremental approach to calculate the average of a numeric attribute over time. <br>

-Technologies/Libraries Used:
+# Technologies/Libraries Used:

-# Python 3.11.9
+- Python 3.11.9 <br>
-- Kafka
+- Kafka <br>
-- Confluent Kafka Python library (confluent_kafka)
+- Confluent Kafka Python library (confluent_kafka) <br>
-- NLTK (Natural Language Toolkit) for text processing (optional)
+- NLTK (Natural Language Toolkit) for text processing <br>

 # Installation: